mwrnd/notes/Alveo_U25/debug_log.md

 In `xsdb` run `connect`, then `targets`.
 If things went well, the **APU** should be in the **Power On Reset** state and the first Cortex-A53 should be in the **Reset Catch, EL3(S)/A64** state.

 Select the first Cortex-A53 core for communication with `target 9`. `rrd pc` reads the Program Counter Register.
-All registers can be read with `rrd`.
+Registers can be read all at once with `rrd`.
 The command `mrd 0xFFD80528 1` reads the `PMU_GLOBAL.CSU_BR_ERR` register which contains the BootROM Error Codes.

 ![xsdb Zynq Communication](img/U25_JTAG_xsdb_Zynq_Communication.png)

-The value `80002424` pictured means the current and previous error code was `0x24` which indicates a fault in the QSPI Configuration Memory device.
+The value `80002424` pictured means the current and previous [Error Code](https://docs.xilinx.com/r/en-US/ug1085-zynq-ultrascale-trm/CSU-BootROM-Error-Codes) was `0x24` which indicates a fault in the QSPI Configuration Memory device.

 ![BootROM Error Codes](img/Zynq_BootROM_Error_Codes.png)